 Discover Parks & Wildlife contains affiliate links and is a member of the Amazon Services LLC Associates Program.
-If you make a purchase using one of the Amazon links (or other affiliate links), we may receive compensation at no extra cost to you.
-See our disclosure policy for more information.
+If you make a purchase using one of the Amazon links, we may receive compensation at no extra cost to you.
+We may also use select AI tools to support our creative process, but all content is reviewed, refined, and finalized by our human team.
+See our disclosure policy and our AI use policy for more information.

 Yosemite National Park, California